agi-brain/xuance/docs/source/documents/api/agents/drl/ddqn_agent.md

 a maximum Q-value that might be overestimated due to noise or approximation errors.
 This can lead to suboptimal policies and unstable training.

-This table lists some key features about Double DQN algorithm:
+This table lists some general features about Double DQN algorithm:

 | Features of Double DQN | Values | Description                                              |
 |------------------------|--------|----------------------------------------------------------|